In January 2025, after a poll of our members, we changed our name from the Lower Char Community Project to

 Length-of-river water quality tests on the River Char

-See NURDLE's video on this page--- Read our Spring 2024 newsletter with details of everything we're doing, ways you can help and events you can join.
-Nurdle's film from the two Deep Cleans at Charmouth Beach in 2024 |
+See NURDLE's video below.
+Read our Spring 2024 newsletter with details of everything we're doing, how to help and events to join. |

 Here are the Westcountry CSI test results for the River Char for 2023 - see the full pdf here